wwwpro/baws-cdk-monolith/README.md

 # Baws "Monolith" CDK - Beta
-Use CDK command line to build and manage complete infrastructure needed to containerize and modernize your monolith applications into  such as WordPress, Drupal, Flask, Django, any static site generator with Docker and CodePipelines
+Use CDK command line to build and manage complete infrastructure needed to containerize and modernize your monolith applications such as WordPress, Drupal, Flask, Django, any static site generator with Docker and CodePipelines

 This is currently an alpha build.
 More documentation and features arriving by October, 2019.

+## Getting Started
 ---

-## Getting Started

 ### **Important Note:**
-Although usage of this code is free, following instructions here will result in billable services in your AWS account. **You are responsbile for your AWS bill.**
+Although usage of this code is free, following instructions here will result in billable services in your AWS account.

+**You are responsbile for your AWS bill.**

 ## Prerequisites: